vik-s/quartz/content/projects/newsletter/long form/My Favorite Python Packages for RF engineering.md

 Finally, I'd recommend you learn how Git works.
 Git is a distributed version control system that you can use to control code revisions.
 This is helpful if you ever need to revert to a previous version of the code, or have multiple people working on a code project.
 You can install Git locally and use it to version control your code.
 If you want to do it on a companywide basis, you might have to talk to IT.

 This is super common among software engineers, but I see few RF engineers use it effectively.
 If you want to learn how to get started, read this.
+If you want to learn git by gamifying it, then ohmygit is what you want.

 Let's dive into some useful applications of python in RF engineering work.
 ### Scikit-RF